ABOUT

 Ronald McDonald House Charities of Nashville serves families from across the country and around the world.
 Since our doors opened in 1991, we have served more than 16,125 families from all 95 counties in Tennessee, 66 counties in Kentucky, 42 other states and 14 foreign countries.
 In 2022, we served 182 families in our House with an average length of stay of 35 nights.
 While it costs around $115 a night to house a family, we request just $15 per night from families to stay with us.
 More than 92% of families cannot afford to make this donation and we have never turned a family away because of their inability to pay.

 The Ronald McDonald Family Room, is for any family of a child receiving treatment at the Children’s Hospital.
 The Family Room is open from 9am to 9pm, seven days a week and is staffed by caring volunteers and part-time staff members.
-We serve more than 1,400 individuals every month at the Family Room. *Numbers are prior to having to close the Family Room due to Covid-19 restrictions in the hospital*
+We serve more than 1,400 individuals every month at the Family Room.

-History
+Our History

 In 1973, Philadelphia Eagles football player, Fred Hill, and his wife, Fran, learned that their daughter, Kim, had leukemia.
 While traveling into Philadelphia for treatment at the Children’s Hospital, they met other families with sick children in the same situation.
 These families drove hours to the hospital to be with their children, only to sleep overnight in waiting room chairs and to eat from vending machines because they had nowhere else to go.